aclark4life/aclark-net-2015-2/README.rst

 Diazo theme
 -----------

 This repository contains two Diazo themes: one for Plone and one for Wordpress.
-The Plone theme is installed via `plone.app.theming`_ and the Wordpress theme is compiled with `Diazo`_ and served by Apache and `mod_transform`_.
+The Plone theme is installed via `plone.app.theming`_ and the Wordpress theme is compiled with `Diazo`_ and served by Apache via `mod_transform`_.

 Plone
 ~~~~~